jbillo/musik/README.md

 ``` bash
 python musik.py
 ```
-The Musik server starts up by default on port 8080 point your browser at [http://localhost:8080/](http://localhost:8080/)
+The Musik server starts up by default on port 8080; point your browser at [http://localhost:8080/](http://localhost:8080/) to access the interface.

-Optionally you can set a PORT environment variable
+Optionally you can set a PORT environment variable:

 ``` bash
 export PORT=5000